tedkim97/tedkim97.github.io/_posts/2019-8-29-custom_chocolate_mold.md

 Earlier I described how to *abstractly* temper chocolate.
 The only issue with all of these methods for tempering chocolate is that these methods normally include a "seed" chocolate that starts a chain reaction of beta crystal formation (a.k.a the seeding method).

-**My problem was that all of my chocolate had melted and reformed into a huge mess!** I had literally no seed chocolates.
+**My problem was that all of my chocolate had melted and reformed into a huge blob** I had no seed chocolates.
 Creating tempered chocolate from scratch is possible, just incredibly hard.[^3]

 [^3]: Almost a year later, I realized I could have bought 100% cocoa chocolate from Whole Foods and used that as my seed.
 This is a HUGE mistake on my end...